john-b-yang/blog-website/pages/libra.md

 The term "blockchain" seems to be tossed around increasingly indiscriminately these days as a catch-all term to describe the new wave of distributed systems technology.
 The Libra "Blockchain" is a case in point example of how the word has become a marketing buzzword.
 I know that sounds negative, but my intention is not to criticize, but rather, to clarify.
 Before reading this paper, the word "blockchain" prompted expectations of a system more similar to Bitcoin and Ethereum.
 Instead, Libra's most notable differences are that it

-&bull; Is a permissioned, classical approach to the problem of building a distributed system operating on a global scale. <br>
+&bull; Is a permissioned, classical consensus-based approach to the problem of building a distributed system operating on a global scale. <br>
 &bull; Uses an authenticated, sparse Merkle Tree data structure for *everything*, not Linked Lists. <br>
 &bull; Exercises a classical, elected-leader consensus protocol operating within a *permissioned* distributed setting. <br>
 &bull; Is based on the Move language which redefines the process in which smart contracts (a.k.a. resources, modules, and scripts) are written and checked for safety.